Which letters are friends?

 Our new question is, how much does each letter like hanging out with each other letter?

-ExpectedFriendshipXtoY = (count of X)/26
+ExpectedFriendshipXtoY = (count of Y in dataset)/26

 actualFriendshipXtoY = (count of XY) + (count of YX)